 Chris Eubank Jr warns Conor Benn at final face-off: 'Weight has no relevance.
 He's in for a surprise'

-Chris Eubank Jr takes on Conor Benn in a Ring Magazine event at the Tottenham Hotspur Stadium on Saturday, live on Sky Sports Box Office; Eubank and Benn faced off at a final public event before the fight after Eubank came in over the weight limit
+Chris Eubank Jr takes on Conor Benn in a Ring Magazine event at the Tottenham Hotspur Stadium on Saturday, live on Sky Sports Box Office; Chris Eubank Jr has come through the fight-day weight check for his clash with Conor Benn

 - Eubank Jr vs Benn fight time, ringwalks and undercard